Forming a New Camp

 2. You must decide on a name for the camp.
 New camps are often named for a prominent local Confederate veteran, an ancestor of one of the camp members, or a famous Confederate leader.
 Often, a long-dormant camp is reactivated.
 You can find out if the SCV has ever been active in your community by checking our roster of inactive camps.
 If the SCV has had a camp in your community before, you can apply for the old camp number.
 You have the option to keep the name or change to a new one.

-3. You must approve a set of camp by-laws.
+3. You must approve a set of camp by-laws & a Constitution.
 Officers from your local camps, brigades, or the Texas Division can provide you assistance with this task.
+A blank generic camp constitution can be downloaded from this link Generic Camp Constitution.

 4. You must sign a charter application form, and submit the required funds (charter application fee, and any new member dues) to the Texas Division Adjutant to begin the approval process.